MatsG23/UniversalWhitelist/README.md

 </div>

 UniversalWhitelist natively runs on **Minecraft 1.17.1**.
-I haven't tested it on earlier versions yet, you can definitely give it a try if you run a earlier version of Minecraft.
+I didn't test it on other versions, but you should definitely try it!

 -----

-## Purpose
+## Description
-The plugin provides an improved version of the in-built whitelist system:
+This plugin improves the in-built whitelist system.

+New/improved features:
-- it works for Floodgate (Geyser) users
+- can block Bedrock (Geyser) players
-- allows you to customize the whitelist messages and more
+- all messages are fully customizable and translatable
-- is maintained

 -----

 ## Commands
-The plugin overrides the existing `/whitelist` command.
-All commands start with this command.
-The commands will be suggested with its arguments in-game (thanks to [CommandAPI](https://github.com/JorelAli/CommandAPI)).
-**You need the permission _whitelist.manage_ (or OP rights) to use the commands in-game!
+The default `/whitelist` command is overridden and extended.
+**For all commands you need the permission _whitelist.manage_.
-If you add a Floodgate user, make sure to add the username prefix (in my case ".")**
+Also, if you add a Floodgate user, make sure to add the username prefix as well (by default ".").**

+I tried my best to make the command names self-explanatory.
+Nonetheless, here you see which command does what:

 ### `/whitelist adduuid <uuid>`
 add an uuid to the whitelist